-Figuring out how to design a living room and lay out furniture in the room can be a daunting task — especially if you don’t have a lot of experience with interior design.
+Figuring out how to design a living room or how to arrange furniture in your oft-used space can be a daunting task — especially if you don’t have a lot of experience with interior design.
 However, setting up your living space on your own is totally doable — especially with these tips from some of the top interior designers in the country.

 Start with a clean slate

-When rearranging your living room furniture, the best way is to remove everything from the room and start fresh, points out Michelle Harrison-McAllister, one of San Diego’s premier interior designers and owner of Michelle Harrison Design.
+When considering how to arrange living room furniture, the best way is to remove everything from the room and start fresh, points out Michelle Harrison-McAllister, one of San Diego’s premier interior designers and owner of Michelle Harrison Design.

 Build your room around your lifestyle

 The only hard and fast rule is that your living space needs to work for your lifestyle, points out Rydhima Brar of Los Angeles-based interior design firm R/terior Studio.
 “Consider how you utilize your space and what your lifestyle is like,” she encourages.
 Then, go from there.
 For example, how would you like to utilize the space and what activities occur in that room?
 For example, if you have children and don’t do a lot of entertaining, you probably want to take that into consideration and avoid designing a more formal space.

 Find your focal point

 “It is important to decide this in advance then plan the room around that so everything feels cohesive but the attention goes where you want it,” points out Gavin Brodin of Brodin Design Build.